The T Flight HOTAS is a great controller for a good price but if it creaks it can be annoying and you might want to risk lubricating the ball joint.

 - Gently release the rubber grommet underneath and pull back away from the ball joint, also held by friction.

 - Push a suitable lithium lubricant deep into the ball joint, moving the joint in order to distribute it.
-This isn’t an easy job and the grease will go everywhere, so have something useful prepared to help push it in.
+This isn’t an easy job and the grease will go everywhere, so have something useful to help push the grease into the spaces and to clean your hands and surfaces.

 Prepare the Sensor & Spring

-Place the HOTAS stick in front of you as shown in this photograph with the joystick on the right.
+Place the HOTAS stick in front of you as shown in figure-2 with the joystick on the right.
 Ensure the component at the top of the stick is positioned so that the connecting wires are on the left.

 The spring half-way down the post should be held in place and configured as shown.